 Should You Upgrade Or Buy A New Laptop?

-While it is not an official rule, it is typically better to replace your laptop when it displays multiple issues rather than update it.
+While it is not an official rule, it is typically better to replace instead of repair your laptop when it displays multiple issues.
 Unlike PCs, laptops are harder to upgrade and are not as worth it to upgrade over time.

 If you do decide to replace some of your laptop’s parts, the main areas you should look at are: